 - Tilt/telescoping steering wheel standard

-- All sound systems get auxiliary jack for portable music players
+- All sound systems have an auxiliary jack for MP3 players

-- Power windows/locks standard on Access Cab, Double Cab
+- Power windows and locks standard on Access Cab, Double Cab

 - Leather-wrapped steering wheel standard on X-Runner